kader1303/Chrome-Extension-Plasmo-Framework-Template-React-Ts-Tailwind-and-DayisUI/README.md

 pnpm dev

 ```
-To edit manifest settings you should do it in package.jason file under `"manifest"` section.
+To edit manifest settings you should do it in package.json file under `"manifest"` section.
+Example:

 ```bash
 {